-The world of cryptocurrency has not only changed how people view money, it has also created a range of new and exciting words that did not exist before.
-One of the most popular buzz words used by the blockchain community is decentralized applications, otherwise known as dApps.
+The world of cryptocurrency has not only changed how people view money, but it has also created a range of new and exciting words that did not exist before.
+One of the most popular buzzwords used by the blockchain community is decentralized applications, otherwise known as dApps.

 There is a good chance that you are asking yourself, ‘what is a dApp, and what does it do?’.
 By the time you have read this guide, you will be able to answer both of those questions!

-First, we will give you an overview of what makes an application decentralized.
-We will also show you how the technology works, and how it can be used to solve real-world problems.
+First, I will give you an overview of what makes an application decentralized.
+I'll also show you how the technology works, and how it can be used to solve real-world problems.
 Everything will be explained in a clear and simple way, with examples to help you understand each and every part of the learning process.
-To begin, let’s make sure we understand just what we mean by the terminology 'decentralized’.
+To begin, let’s make sure we understand just what we mean by the term 'decentralized’.

 - 3.1.
 Technology

-- 4. Decentralized Applications: How do I Build a Decentralized Application?
+- 4. How do I Build a Decentralized Application?